MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/ios-specific-requirements.md

 ms.localizationpriority: medium
 ---

-# iOS getting started
+# iOS and MacOS getting started

-This document lists the basic prerequisites and requirements necessary to integrate PlayFab Party into your iOS applications.
+This document lists the basic prerequisites and requirements necessary to integrate PlayFab Party into your iOS or MacOS applications.
 Once you've set up your system according to this document, please have a look at the [Quickstart for PlayFab Party](quickstart.md) for getting set up with the building blocks of PlayFab Party.

 ## Prerequisites
 Before you start this tutorial, please ensure that the following prerequisites have been met: